msinghal10/msinghal10.github.io/_pages/about.md

 <span style="color:blue"> August 2025:</span> Serving as CS/DS Advisor for [MedCS Lab](https://medcs-lab-nu.vercel.app/){:target="_blank"}.

 <span style="color:blue"> July 2025:</span> Our poster titled "FairDeFace: Evaluating the Fairness and Adversarial Robustness of Face Obfuscation Methods" has been accepted to USENIX Security 2025.

+<span style="color:blue"> July 2025:</span> I will be serving as a member of the steering committee for Eighth International Conference
+on Image Information Processing (ICIIP -2025).

 <span style="color:blue"> July 2025:</span> I will be serving as a mentor for the IJCNLP-AACL 2025 Student Research Workshop (SRW).